 Taking the lesson from the incident, Rajiv scouted for ways to secure himself from accidents caused due to fire.
 When he contacted his insurance agent- cum-friend, he advised him to go with a fire insurance policy which would help him in case any loss or damage happened due to fire.
 After listening to the benefits of the fire insurance policy, Rajiv immediately decided to buy a fire insurance policy.

-As Rajiv had a restaurant, the risks associated with him were considered to be non-manufacturing.
+As Rajiv had a restaurant, the risks associated with it were considered to be non-manufacturing.
 Rajiv estimated various items which were there in his restaurant and purchased the fire insurance policy accordingly.

-The fire erupted in the kitchen of the hotel due to short-circuit, and soon it spread to the other parts of the hotel as well.
-The prompt action of Rajiv made the timely exit of all the guests possible, however, he lost hotel property worth Rs 3 lakh in the fire accident.
+The fire erupted in the kitchen of the hotel due to a short circuit, and soon it spread to the other parts of the hotel as well.
+The prompt action of Rajiv made the timely exit of all the guests possible; however, he lost hotel property worth Rs 3 lakh in the fire accident.

 Read More: What is the Scope of Fire Insurance Policy?